 When you’re cutting out sweets, you shouldn’t feel restricted with your overall diet.
 Stick to a whole foods, clean eating diet high in satiating fat and protein and incorporate detoxifying foods.
-Focus on high quality meats, anti-inflammatory fats like avocado and coconut oil, and plenty of veggies.
+Focus on high quality lean protein, anti-inflammatory fats like avocado and coconut oil, and plenty of veggies.
 See my entire list of clean eating foods.

 Aim to fill half your plate with non-starchy vegetables such as leafy greens.
 Vegetables and leafy greens are amazing for detoxification and provide your body with essential vitamins and minerals that were depleted by sugar consumption.
 Roasting vegetables in coconut oil and cinnamon naturally brings out a sweeter taste and stabilizes blood sugar.

 Yes!
-But be mindful of your intake and the source.
+But be mindful of your intake and the source of carbs.
 Avoid simple and processed carbs like bread, pasta, sweet treats, and processed snacks.
-Instead, eat a moderate serving of starchy vegetables, legumes, or whole grains and pair with fat and protein to keep blood sugar levels stable.
+Instead, eat moderate servings of starchy vegetables, legumes, or whole grains and pair with fat and protein to keep blood sugar levels stable.

 As your body releases toxins when you go sugar-free, it can make you feel worse before you feel better.
 Remember that you could be breaking an addiction, and may experience withdrawal symptoms.
 Possible symptoms include headache and intense cravings.
 If symptoms become serious, consult your healthcare provider immediately.

 If you support your body during this period, you can get through it more smoothly.
-Incorporate gentle detoxing routines like sweating it out in a sauna, drinking plenty of water, and daily movement.
+Incorporate gentle detoxing routines like sweating it out in a sauna, drinking plenty of water, and doing daily movement.
 Combine detox and self-care by taking an Epsom salt bath, dry brushing, and doing a clay face mask.

 Yes, but it’s wise to stick with unrefined sugars or natural sugars from whole foods like fruit.
 If you go back to eating refined sugars, then the dependency cycle and cravings may start all over again.
 See my article on the differences between natural sugars and added sugars.

 Maybe, but that is not the primary goal.
-The goal of a sugar detox is to reduce your cravings for sugar and to move forward with less dependence on refined sugars.
+The goal of a sugar detox should first be to reduce your cravings for sugar and to move forward with less dependence on refined sugars.